Walraven van Hall: World War II

 After the Germans invaded the Netherlands in May 1940, a fund was established to help families of merchant-sailors (who were stranded abroad when war broke out).
 Van Hall was asked to help set up the Amsterdam chapter together with his brother Gijs.
 Because of his banking experience, Walraven van Hall was able to provide funding with the help of guarantees by the Dutch government in London.
 Soon thereafter, the Germans began taking anti-Jewish and forced labour measures; resistance against these measures increased.
 Van Hall, who expanded his fund-raising activities for all kinds of resistance groups, became known as the banker to the resistance.

 One of the ways in which Van Hall raised funds for the resistance was the "robbing" of De Nederlandsche Bank (Dutch National Bank).
-With the approval of the Dutch government-in-exile, the Van Halls managed to obtain as much as 50 million Dutch guilders.
-According to Nout Wellink, former president of the bank, this figure is comparable to a half billion euros in 2010.
+With the approval of the Dutch government-in-exile, the Van Halls managed to obtain as much as 106 million Dutch guilders, which corresponds to 500 million euros as per 2016.
 Together with his brother, Van Hall falsified bank bonds and exchanged them in the bank for the real bonds.
 With these, paper money was collected.
 This was done behind the back of Rost van Tonningen, president of the bank and a notorious member of the Dutch Nazi party National Socialist Movement in the Netherlands (NSB).

 Another way of collecting money was borrowing from wealthy Dutch people.
 As a proof of their investments, they received a worthless old stock, but after the war they could get their money back in exchange for the stock paper.

 In 1944, Walraven was the leader of the NSF (National Support Fund); he was also the coordinator of the Kern ("Nucleus") and the Driehoek ("Triangle"), a cooperation of various Dutch resistance groups.
 The NSF supported a variety of resistance groups and underground papers like Het Parool, Trouw and Vrij Nederland.